 Creative Science Australia is a Sydney-based science communication business offering hands-on science workshops for preschools, live science shows for primary schools and special events, and expert science communication services.
-With a focus on communicating science to children, Creative Science was established in 2013 by Jenny Lynch, a skilled communicator with 20 years of experience working in science and science communication for universities, government agencies, children’s television and the toy industry.
-Jenny develops and presents most of the Creative Science shows and workshops herself and works with a small team of scientists and science communicators who each bring additional skills and expertise to science show performances and other creative projects.
+With a focus on communicating science to children, Creative Science Australia was established in 2013 by Jenny Lynch, a skilled communicator with 20 years of experience working in science and science communication for universities, government agencies, children’s television and the toy industry.
+Jenny develops and presents most of the Creative Science Australia shows and workshops herself and works with a small team of scientists and science communicators who each bring additional skills and expertise to science show performances and other creative projects.

 Creative Science Team

 Jenny Lynch – Science Communicator

-Before starting Creative Science, Jenny worked for Questacon – The National Science and Technology Centre for ten years, initially as a student presenting science shows with the Shell Questacon Science Circus in 2000, and going on to start the Questacon Science Squad in Sydney.
+Before starting Creative Science Australia, Jenny worked for Questacon – The National Science and Technology Centre for ten years, initially as a student presenting science shows with the Shell Questacon Science Circus in 2000, and going on to start the Questacon Science Squad in Sydney.
 She managed a team of science communicators to deliver Questacon outreach programs across the Sydney Metropolitan Area, and touring programs across vast areas of regional and remote Australia.
 From 2015 to 2017, Jenny worked for the Centre of Excellence for All Sky Astrophysics (CAASTRO), expanding a video conferencing program to reach school students in every state and territory in Australia, and developing astronomy resources for schools and the general public.